Slowdeb/Tryhackme/Anonymous.md

 Difficulty: Medium

 Overview: In this room we will take advantage of a missconfigured ftp server in order to modify a script that runs has a cronjob.
-From there we will use SUID binaries to do privilege escalation.
+From there we will exploit SUID binaries to do privilege escalation.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------